Michael Powell (lobbyist): Lobbying and net neutrality

 On March 15, 2011, the National Cable & Telecommunications Association (NCTA) announced that Powell would take the helm from Kyle McSlarrow beginning April 25.
 Powell left his advisory role with Providence Equity Partners.
 In 2012, he spoke with FCC Chairman Julius Genachowski and gave the keynote speech during the industry's Cable Show.
 In April 2012, he contributed an opinion piece to Politico about the importance of cyber threats.

 As a lobbyist representing the telecommunications companies, Powell published numerous editorials and opinion pieces around the country claiming to support net neutrality and opposing the FCC's enforcement of net neutrality through broadband reclassification as a Title II service.

 Personal life

 Powell married Jane Knott in 1988; they have two children.
-While serving in the Army, half of Powell's pelvis had snapped off its rear anchor on the lower spine.
+While serving as a junior army officer in Germany, Powell suffered serious injuries in a Jeep accident.
+Half of Powell's pelvis had snapped off its rear anchor on the lower spine.
 In the front, it had ripped free of the cartilage connecting it to its other half.
 His bladder and urethra were torn and several vertebrae were cracked.
 After initial attention from German emergency room doctors, Powell was flown to a U.S. Army hospital in Nuremberg.
-After being stabilized, he was flown to Washington, D.C. and admitted to Walter Reed Army Medical Center where he spent a year in recovery.
-To this day, his spine is still fused at its base, forcing him to walk with a slight forward pitch.
+After being stabilized, he was flown to Washington, D.C., and admitted to Walter Reed Army Medical Center where he spent a year in recovery.
+His spine remained fused at its base, forcing him to walk with a slight forward pitch the rest of his life.